sannisjoholm/FaceRecognition/README.md

 ## Next Steps
 1. **Add a Face Recognition Script**:
    - Implement a script to:
-     - Train a model using images in the training folders.
-     - Validate the model with images in the validation folder.
+     - Find the persons from the images.
-     - Save results in the output folder.

 ## Usage Instructions
 1. Clone the repository: